bitcoinfo/bitcoin-history/pgp-and-me/index.md

 ---
 layout: page
 title: PGP and ME
 description: This page is the result of me figuring out how to make PGP a part of my life.
-For BitcoinTalk escrow, and other Bitcoin activities—[pull-requests welcome]
+For BitcoinTalk escrow, and other Bitcoin activities — [pull-requests welcome]
 image: https://i.imgur.com/kzOMg4o.png
 hide_description: true
 ---